jtpavlock/nbapy/README.md

 To install: `$ pre-commit install`

 You can also use `$ pre-commit run -a` to run the checks manually.

+For commit messages, I recommend using [commtizen](https://github.com/commitizen-tools/commitizen).
+It is automatically installed in the dev dependencies, so to commit, you just run `cz c` and follow the prompts.

 #### 4. Create some tests